 Our private museum, open Friday and Saturdays from 5pm-8pm, houses the largest and most fascinating collection of WWII memorabilia in the Pacific (all items donated by Veterans and their families.)
 Called Honolulu’s “Best kept Secret” by our Mayor, guests can enjoy a fascinating glimpse into the 1940’s while perusing the collection and sipping on a fresh brewed craft beer (brewed on-site) or an ice cold Coca Cola in the Wiki Waki Woo Bar.
 Also, experience the Brewseum next door, a nostalgic WWII themed brewpub, open 5pm Tuesday – Saturday!

 “When the U.S. Pacific Fleet was based in Pearl Harbor in 1941 sailors and Marines enjoyed the tranquility of the Hawaiian Islands along with their counterparts – the Coast Guardsmen, soldiers and airman of the United States Army.
 A favored pastime for many was to relax with a cold beer in a downtown bar in Honolulu or at the beer garden at the naval base at Pearl.
 Photos were often taken of these occasions of friendship and relaxation.
-In that spirit, some of the good times are remembered by those who survived and, in doing so, recall and honor those who were lost on December 7th.”
+In that spirit, some of the good times will be remembered by those who survived and, in doing so, recall and honor those who were lost on December 7th.”

 — Daniel A. Martinez, Pacific War Historian